yekoc/LegendAPI/README.md

 + `GetExtraAttackInfo()` for making use of the above.

 ## Changelog
+  **1.3.0**
+   * Fixed Trophy Case Error when trying to display items that no longer exist.
+   * Added conditional unlocks for items.

+  **1.2.1**
+   * Fixed the vanilla secret cloak not inheriting custom outfit modifications

   **1.2.0**
    * Added Custom Element Support to the spellbok
    * Added Custom Soundtrack Support